naman14/TimberX/CONTRIBUTING.md

 4. Ensure the test suite passes.

+5. All the styling stuff would be covered by the fact that you have to run `./gradlew spotlessApply` in order for the build to pass (which runs a formatter along with ktlint).

-5. Make sure your code lints are okay.
+6. Make sure your code lints are okay (if you have run `./gradlew spotlessApply` as stated above, then you need not worry about this).

-6. Issue that pull request!
+7. Issue that pull request!

 ## Any contributions you make will be under the GNU General Public License